Trade Forex Trading

 Multinational Companies - these companies trade forex currencies so as to facilitate doing business between the countries they operate in and as well as facilitate movement of cash from one country to another.

-Speculators, Investors and Traders - these are the main participants in the forex market.
-These participants make up 95% of all transactions carried out in the forex market.
-This group of participants provides liquidity in the forex market.
+Speculators, Investors and Traders - these are the main participants in the trading market.
+These participants make up 95% of all transactions carried out in the trading market.
+This group of participants provides liquidity in the trading market.
 What this means is that these group of traders ensures that any one can exchange their currency at any time because this group is always trading and willing to carry out exchange rate rates at any time of day.
 If there were no speculators then anyone wanting to exchange their currency for another would have to wait until someone else from the country they want to business with is ready to exchange their money and at only that time would the currency exchange transaction take place.
-But because of the many speculators and forex traders there is always someone willing to exchange any currency for another at any one given time.
+But because of the many speculators and traders there is always someone willing to exchange any currency for another at any one given time.

 Why Trade Forex - Advantages of Forex Trading

-Forex Market is the biggest and most liquid financial market in the world.
-The forex market transacts $7.2 trillion dollars everyday.
+Market is the biggest and most liquid financial market in the world.
+The market transacts $7.2 trillion dollars everyday.
 Traders trading this market therefore have the opportunity to trade and transact in the largest financial market in the world.
 This means that this market provides a lot of opportunities to trade and make profits in this market.

-The forex market is open 24 hours a day meaning that a trader can trade during any time of the day and can open and close any trade at any time that they want.
-The forex market being a 24 hour market means that the market is also very active and provides a lot of trading opportunities at any particular time of the day.
-The most active trading times being the New York, London and Tokyo trading session when most trading activity is carried out.
+The market is open 24 hours a day meaning that a trader can trade during any time of the day and can open and close any trade at any time that they want.
+The market being a 24 hour market means that the market is also very active and provides a lot of trading opportunities at any particular time of the day.
+The most active trading times being the New York, London and Tokyo session when most trading activity is carried out.